wisq/wisq.github.io/_drafts/kerbal-2.md

 ### KIDS

-FAR (and NEAR) does have one downside: It actually becomes *easier* to get into space.
+FAR does have one downside: It actually becomes *easier* to get into space.
 Once you get over the hurdle of making rockets that don't break up on launch, you may notice that you need about a quarter less delta-v (effort) to make it into orbit as you do in stock KSP, meaning you can carry unrealistically large payloads into space.

 The reason?
 Because stock Kerbal engines are actually too powerful!
 The KSP developers made the stock Kerbal atmosphere more like soup than air, and so they had to bump all the engine powers up to balance things out — but that breaks balance when the atmosphere is modeled realistically again.

-To solve this, the [Kerbal <i>I</i><sub>sp</sub> Difficulty Scaler][KIDS] mod ("KIDS", by the same author as FAR & NEAR) offers a way to blanket-reduce all engine efficiency (specific impulse, or <i>I</i><sub>sp</sub>) by an equivalent amount, returning balance to the universe and restoring the original difficulty.
+To solve this, the [Kerbal <i>I</i><sub>sp</sub> Difficulty Scaler][KIDS] mod ("KIDS", by the same author as FAR) offers a way to blanket-reduce all engine efficiency (specific impulse, or <i>I</i><sub>sp</sub>) by an equivalent amount, returning balance to the universe and restoring the original difficulty.

 For the extra-realism-inclined, KIDS also offers the ability to make specific impulse affect thrust rather than fuel consumption — i.e. rather than *consuming more fuel* when operated inside the atmosphere, they just *produce less thrust*, as in reality.